-- There’s nothing more satisfying than creating products that people will use every day.
+- There’s nothing more satisfying than creating products people will use every day.

-- As soon as you build your Shopify store, you’ll be able to start selling instantly.
+- As soon as you build your Shopify store, you can start selling instantly.
 Thanks to print-on-demand apps, the process of designing and delivering your own custom-made clothing has been streamlined and simplified.

 - You’ll love the feeling of seeing your designs come to life by transforming your creativity into something real and profitable.

 We used Printful to create THINK PUP, an apparel store for dog owners, and ended up making over $1,200 in just three weeks.
 With some time and research, you could be well on your way to building a successful t-shirt company, too.

 We’ve curated some handy resources to help grow your apparel business at every stage, from crafting your brand’s story to promoting your products with influencer marketing:

 - 21 Ready-to-Use Online T-Shirt Templates and Mockups

 - How to Start an Online T-Shirt Business

 - For the Fans: How to Make and Sell Your Own Merch